 What’s been your favorite Go Ahead tour so far?

 Well, before traveling to Australia and New Zealand I would have said the Kenya Wildlife Safari was my favorite.
 It was amazing, but Australia blew my mind!
 It was winter in the Southern Hemisphere and in three days, we were in three different ecosystems.
 It was just unbelievable.
 We went snorkeling in Cairns where the water was warm, then visited Queenstown where it was snowing.
 Then, we were in the rainforest and the desert—in a matter of days.
 We would be in the middle of nowhere one day and in a huge city the next.
-I’ve only been home for a week and I’m still on a high from the trip.
 This was the longest tour I’ve ever done but it still flew by.